buschlab/HowTos/Metagenomics/README.md

 pip install humann2 --user --install-option='--build-diamond' --install-option='--replace-dependencies-install'

 ```

+An alternative is to use the [Docker image](https://hub.docker.com/r/biobakery/humann2) of HUMAnN2.

 [MetaPhlAn2](http://huttenhower.sph.harvard.edu/metaphlan2) still has to be installed seperately.
 After Installation it is advisable to execute the provided test-scripts `humann2_test --run-functional-tests-tools` in order to ensure functionality of the pipeline.
 Please refer to the [HUMAnN2](http://huttenhower.sph.harvard.edu/humann) website to find detailed instructions.